Public health priority: Urgent.

 If a case has had occupational exposure to animals consult with animal health authorities.

-As there remain gaps in the understanding of infectivity of SARS-CoV cases and transmission modes the definition of contacts is based on observations of people infected in large outbreaks, particularly the outbreak in South Korea.
-The definition of contacts and recommended control measures are subject to review as more information on SARS-CoV becomes available.
+As there remain gaps in the understanding of infectivity of SARS-CoV cases and transmission modes the definition of contacts is based on observations of people infected in large outbreaks.
+Contact management recommendations have also been informed by more recent experience with MERS-CoV outbreaks, and are gnerally consistent with measures recommended for MERS-CoV contacts.

 All persons categorised as a contact (see definitions of "close contacts" and "casual contacts" following) of probable and confirmed cases should be followed-up and monitored for the development of symptoms for 14 days after the last exposure to the case (i.e. the maximum incubation period).